 - 38% of carbon dioxide emissions

 You can reduce the impact of buildings on our environment by choosing to add solar panels to your home or office.
 Solar is a key component in the LEED certification process.
 Adding solar power to your home or commercial building ties into several of the major pillars of LEED certification, including a decrease in greenhouse gases, improved air quality, a transition to new energy sources, and smart, forward-thinking building practices.
 This all reduces negative effects on human health while being conscious of the environment.
 Your decision to go solar can have a huge impact.

 As you are probably aware, solar has a remarkable advantage over traditional fuel sources.
-We mentioned above, it can significantly reduce your building’s carbon footprint and your own greenhouse gas emissions.
-Let’s look at an example, the average family of four in the United States consumes about 50 kilowatts per day of electricity.
-Converting just one day’s worth of power (50 kilowatts) from fossil fuels into solar can prevent 732 pounds of carbon dioxide from going into the atmosphere each year.
+It can significantly reduce your building’s carbon footprint and greenhouse gas emissions.
+The average family of four in the United States consumes about 50 kilowatts per day of electricity.
+Converting just one day’s worth of power from fossil fuels to solar can prevent 732 pounds of carbon dioxide from going into the atmosphere each year.
 That is equivalent to planting 36 trees!

-If you need any more convincing, going solar is smart for your wallet too!
+Going solar is smart for your wallet too!
 Solar energy captures free sunlight to heat or cool your building.
 Globally, we are quickly using up our reserves of oil, gas, and coal.
-The costs of these natural resources will continue to increase, and if you are tied to the grid with traditional energy sources, you could be paying the price.
+The costs of these natural resources will continue to increase.
+If you are tied to the grid with traditional energy sources, you could be paying the price.

-RevoluSun is committed to providing highly ranked solar panels and storage equipment to help consumers reach the maximum efficiency and storage capacity.
-Contact us at 781- 348- 6496 and make the move towards LEED certification.
+RevoluSun is committed to providing highly ranked solar panels and storage equipment to help consumers reach maximum efficiency and capacity.
+Contact us at 781-348-6496 and make the move towards LEED certification.